TRAINING, SURVEY AND QUALITY ASSURANCE DIVISION (TSQAD)

-TSQAD instructors conduct continuous monitoring evaluations over the: safety, procedures, equipment, following the SOP, quality of operations, demolitions, logistics, and medical support.
-Aspects above are approached by observing, recording, instructing and reporting steps.
+TSQAD instructors conduct continuous QA over the: safety, procedures, equipment, following the SOP, quality of operations, demolitions, logistics, and medical support implemented by ANAMA's demining units and demining NGOs.
+Monitoring assessments are approached by observing, recording, instructing, and reporting.
 Eventually, all identified problems and shortcomings are reported to ANAMA HQs.
-Besides the monitoring done in Azerbaijan, TSQAD has been involved in QA in Georgia and Turkey as well.
+Besides the monitoring done in

-Division’s External Quality Control Team based on the requirements of IMAS, NMAS, and QA SOP fulfills an external Quality Control (sampling) over the areas cleared by the implementing demining units and NGOs in Azerbaijan.
-The goal is to make sure that the areas are cleared in compliance with the standards and requirements up to the predetermined depth and the land is free from all explosive devices and safe for end users.
-Normally, all found non-conformities are investigated and resulted with corrective actions.
+Division’s External Quality Control Team based on the requirements of IMAS, NMAS, and QA SOP fulfills an external Quality Control (sampling) over the areas cleared by the implementing demining units and NGOs.
+The main purpose is to make sure that areas are cleared in compliance with the standards and requirements up to the predetermined depth and the land is free from all explosive devices and safe for end users.
+Normally, all found non-conformances are investigated, and resulted with corrective actions.
 Besides the QC in Azerbaijan, EQC Team 3 times have been contracted to conduct Quality Control in Turkey.

 Testing of equipment and procedures

 Before making decision on purchasing a new pieces of equipment, and/or implementing a newly proposed mine clearance related procedures, ANAMA HQ requests TSQAD to test those mentioned above needs.
 Eventually, a decision on buying operational tools and implementing the procedures are normally depended on the trial’s positive results.